The Pros and Cons of Stucco Siding for Your Home

 Photo: OliverChilds / Getty Images

 Stucco is a type of siding made from a mixture of Portland cement, sand, lime, and water.
-The cement-based exterior finish is applied in three layers—a scratch coat, a brown coat, and a finish coat—to create a seamless, textured surface on the outer walls of your home.
-These distinct layers are what give stucco its best—and worst—features.
+A professional who does stucco normally applies the cement-based exterior finish in three layers—a scratch coat, a brown coat, and a finish coat—to create a seamless, textured surface on the outer walls of your home.
+More modern stucco applications sometimes use an EIFS siding system, which contains six layers, some of which are designed to drain water from behind the stucco.

-The scratch coat is the first layer of stucco that’s applied directly to the base material of your house.
+The scratch coat is the first layer of stucco that adheres directly to the base material of your house.
 True to its name, it creates a scratched, rough surface that helps the other layers stick to it.
 The brown coat smooths out the exterior surface while also adding thickness and bulk.
-The final layer, known as the finish coat, is customizable to the likes of homeowners who want to achieve a unique appearance for their home.
+The final layer, known as the finish coat, is customizable when it comes to color and texture.

 Stucco siding has long been a favorite for many reasons.
 Its application process already hints at its durability and versatility, but it’s not perfect.